AhmedSalih3d/SPHExample/README.md

 asynchronously, so files finish flushing when the simulation completes.
 The `example/LidDrivenCavity2d.jl` script is a lid-driven cavity setup that generates its CSV particle layout on first run and then reuses it from `input/`.
+For mDBC runs, toggle `MDBCImplementation` in the example scripts between `SimpleMDBC` (original mode) and `UpdatedMDBC` (pressure cloning, no-slip mirror, submergence checks, and no-penetration correction).
 The `example/SloshingTank2dAccMDBC.jl` script is the acceleration-frame sloshing case with three boundary layers for full kernel support.
 The `example/SloshingTank2dRotMDBC.jl` script is the rigid-rotation sloshing case.